-Being a Sustainability Consultant, I receive questions daily about what sustainability really means: “So, if I make my own toothpaste, I’m sustainable right?”
+Being a sustainability consultant, I receive questions day in and day out about what sustainability really means: “So, if I make my own toothpaste, I’m sustainable right?”

-The truth is simple - the above is but mere misconception.
-Sustainability isn’t preachy, it’s not boring, it’s not time consuming, nor is it expensive or time consuming.
-Sustainability is badass - we are literally saving the world.
-Call us Clark Kent and sustainability misconception is our kryptonite.
+The truth is, all of the above is a misconception.
+Sustainability isn’t preachy, it’s not boring, it’s not time consuming, nor is it expensive.
+Sustainability is badass - we’re saving the world.

-So long to the stuffy perceptions of sustainability.
-Hello to the fun, inspiring and thought provoking upgrade - sustainability 2.0.
+Say goodbye to the boring, incomprehensible sustainability, and say hello to the fun, inspiring and thought provoking upgrade - sustainability 2.0.

-Sustainability data isn't written for entertainment - it’s data.
-It is analysed, compared and triple checked for any inconsistencies or lack of clarity.
-Although you and I probably don’t want to plough through piles of facts and figures (not unless there are some neat graphics accompanying them and a voice over from David Attenborough), keeping sustainability data formal and clear is necessary for people to do their jobs.
-Data researchers and analysts are the crux of scientific development and should be praised for doing just that.
+Sustainability data needs to be ‘boring’ – it’s data.
+It’s analysed, compared and triple checked for any inconsistencies or lack of clarity.
+Although you and me probably don’t want to plough through piles of facts and figures (not unless there are some neat graphics accompanying them and a voice over from David Attenborough), keeping sustainability data formal and clear is necessary for people to do their jobs.
+These guys are our data heroes and without them, all the amazing sustainability work and research would never be done.

-Understandably, your customers probably won’t care about this hard work.
+However, sadly but understandably, your customers probably won’t care about this hard work.
 Not if they’re force fed it in all its Excel glory.
 This is where choosing your audience is key to delivering sustainability reports in a functional yet inspiring way.
-Deliver those encyclopaedias of dry data to the relevant bodies, pairing data with a slick and simple design for readability purposes.
-But for those at home who are interested in your sustainability activities, give them a story.
+Deliver those encyclopaedias of dry data to the relevant bodies, pairing data with a slick and simple design is the best way forward.
+But for those at home, who are interested in your sustainability activities, give them a story.

-Sustainability has a legacy for being quite the turn off in business discussions.
-In our rapidly developing world fighting to protect the planet, the word is now a staple requirement to every business.
+Sustainability was, for a long time, a turn off for many.
+Now, it’s time to make it a turn on.
 Sell your sustainability credentials the way you sell your products, talk about your sustainability policy the same way you talk about your new range of goods.
 Get excited – you are, after all, helping to save the world.

 If you’re not reporting, but rather selling your sustainable service or product through advertising campaigns – online and offline – do the same.
 Be bold, because people admire that your hard work isn’t all being done just to benefit your bottom line.
 You care, and people love that.

 Develop a sense of scale by attaching your data to what’s relatable and familiar for your customers.
 They might find it hard to get their heads around how much of an impact your energy saving actions have had on the world, but translate your 400kWh saving into how many hours of TV watching that has saved, or how many full charges of an electric car that equates to, and your figures start to have more weight.
 Your figures really start to reflect their true value in the eyes of your customers.

-You’re the most sustainable company in the world, your services are saving lives, your products are saving the environment, but if you aren’t offering to add value to your customers’ lives they simply won’t engage with you.
+You’re the most sustainable company in the world, your services are saving lives, your products are saving the environment, but if you aren’t offering to add value to your customers’ lives, they won’t engage with you.

 To use Studio Republic as an example.
 There are thousands of creative digital agencies out there that we compete with everyday.
 There are also a handful of other sustainable digital agencies that we compete against too.
 Being sustainable alone isn’t enough to make a splash in the big pond of competition that’s out there.
 Our work on being sustainable wouldn’t count if we didn’t offer our customers high quality services with their needs at the centre of everything we do.
 We simply wouldn’t be able to continue to operate based on our good intentions alone.
 We have to work on our services each day to ensure that we deliver on our promises and that our customers’ needs are always being met.
 That’s what our clients are effectively paying for.